jacobeisenstein/gt-nlp-class/projects/proj-1/project1.md

 # Project 1 #

+This project is about sentiment classification.
+You will write code for three different classifiers: Naive Bayes, perceptron, and averaged perceptron.
+The scaffolding code is found [here](

+This project involves
-This project is still being developed, but will involve [ipython notebook](http://ipython.org/notebook.html), a web-based IDE for python.
+[ipython notebook](http://ipython.org/notebook.html), a web-based IDE for python.
 Notebook allows us to provide you a code scaffolding, and allows you to annotate your code with comments in